Neutrino Backgrounds in Future Liquid Noble Element Dark Matter Direct Detection Experiments: Dark Matter Detection and the Neutrino Floor

 \subsection{Dependence on the Recoil Energy ROI}

 Our analysis has assumed dark matter nuclear recoil energy search regions motivated by projections for future large-scale noble element detectors.
 For xenon, this range is $E_R \in [5,35]\,\kev$ while for argon it is $E_R\in [55,100]\,\kev$.
 In both cases, these regions of interest~(ROIs) are chosen to maximize dark matter acceptance while accounting for expected detector sensitivities and mitigating potential (non-neutrino) backgrounds.
 Even so, it also potentially useful to understand the effect of expanding these search regions.

-4mm In Fig.~\ref{fig:roispec} we show the effect on the dark matter discovery sensitivity of increasing the ROIs in xenon from $E_R\in [5,35]\,\kev$ to $E_R\in [5,100]\,\kev$~(left), and in argon from $E_R\in [55,100]\kev$ to $E_R\in [20,100]\,\kev$.
+In Fig.~\ref{fig:roispec} we show the effect on the dark matter discovery sensitivity of increasing the ROIs in xenon from $E_R\in [5,35]\,\kev$ to $E_R\in [5,100]\,\kev$~(left), and in argon from $E_R\in [55,100]\kev$ to $E_R\in [20,100]\,\kev$.
 For xenon, the lower bound is limited by the flux of solar $^8B$ neutrinos.
 However, the upper bound could be raised with improvements in both the electron recoil rejection and nuclear recoil acceptance~\cite{Schumann:2015cpa}.
 Even if this can be achieved with no significant increase in other backgrounds, it does not improve the dark matter discovery reach very much.
 At these larger recoil energies, both the dark matter and neutrino-nucleus scattering rates are strongly reduced by the small values of the nuclear form factor in this range.
 In contrast, expanding the ROI in argon down to $E_R$ as low as $20\,\kev$ produces a large increase in the sensitivity to dark matter.
 This is to be expected for lower dark matter masses below $m_{\chi}\lesssim 100\,\gev$ where the maximum recoil energy is not very large, but the increase also extends to much larger masses.
 At such larger masses, a significant portion of the nuclear recoil spectrum lies below $E_R = 55\,\kev$, so expanding the ROI at the low end also yields more dark matter events.
 To achieve a lower energy threshold in a (single-phase) argon detector would require a strong increase in the overall photo-collection efficiency, pushing to the statistical limitations of the intrinsic scintillating properties of argon~\cite{Adhikari:2020zyy,Boulay:2004dk}.